whaakman/azure-docs.nl-nl/includes/storsimple-install-update5-hotfix.md

         This operation starts a hotfix installation and could reboot one or both of the controllers.
 By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
 Are you sure you want to continue?
         [Y] Yes [N] No (Default is "Y"): Y
         WARNING: Installation is currently in progress.
 This operation can take several minutes to complete.
-3. Monitor the install progress using `Get-HcsUpdateStatus` command.
-The update is complete when the `RunInProgress` changes to `False`.
+3. Bewaak de installatievoortgang met de opdracht `Get-HcsUpdateStatus`.
+De update is voltooid als de `RunInProgress` verandert in `False`.
-4. After the installation is complete, the controller on which the maintenance mode hotfix was installed restarts.
-Log in as option 1 with full access and verify the disk firmware version.
+4. Wanneer de installatie is voltooid, wordt de controller waarop de hotfix van de onderhoudsmodus is geïnstalleerd, opnieuw opstart.
+Meld u aan als in optie 1 met volledige toegang en controleer de versie van de schijffirmware.
 Type:

    `Get-HcsFirmwareVersion`

-   The expected disk firmware versions are:
+   De verwachte versies van de schijffirmware zijn:

    `XMGJ, XGEG, KZ50, F6C2, VR08, N003, 0107`

-   A sample output is shown below.
+   Hieronder ziet u een voorbeeld van de uitvoer.

        -----------------------MAINTENANCE MODE------------------------
        Microsoft Azure StorSimple Appliance Model 8600